Personal project

 “don’t move, let me shoot that fly off your shoulder”

-“there’s a really bad man behind you wanting to steal your rasta hat, i gotchya back”
+“there’s a really scary man behind you wanting to steal your rasta hat, i gotchya back”

 any more???